MEXT Joint Usage / Research Center

 Calling for both general and specific projects, RIMD conducts approximately 40 joint researches every year.
 General projects are concerned with biological response and host factor while specific projects are focused on infections and pathogens.
 We are also encouraging joint programs with female researchers, young talents, and those who are overseas.

-Call for RIMD Joint Research Projects for FY2020
+Call for RIMD Joint Research Projects for FY2024

 【Joint research projects 】

-- 1. General projects: approx. 20 projects from biological response and host factor researches (short-term)
+- (1) General Project: approx. 20 projects from biological response/host factor research, and basic biological research (short-term)

-- 2. Specific projects: approx. 10 projects from infection and pathogen researches (short-term)
+- (2) Specific Project: approx. 10 projects from infection and pathogen research (short-term)

-- 3. Projects for joint research promotion (short-term): approx. 5 projects held within budget*This program supports the startups of new Joint Research Projects.
+- (4) Project for Joint Research Promotion (short-term): approx. 3 projects held within budget*Category (4) supports the startups of new Joint Research Projects.
 New applications will be prioritized.

 Joint Base Projects